twowaits/SDE-Interview-Questions/LinkedIn/README.md

-LinkedIn Interview Questions
+# LinkedIn Interview Questions

-Online Coding Round
-Interview Round 1
-Interiew Round 2
-Interview Round 3 (HR + Technical)

-Online Coding Round
+## Online Coding Round
 1) Given a binary search tree and a key, if key is found in tree, return 1 else -1.

 2) Given a string, find the number of distinct substrings (should optimise time and space complexity)